MK-Codecademy/itinerary-app/CONTRIBUTING.md

 However, we appreciate that we are all here to learn, so don't worry too much about it if you forget to follow the guidelines at some point or make a mess - it's easily done when learning Git.

+## Getting started

+The best way to contributing is to be given permissions to the repo, giving you full autonomy.
+If you don't currently have permissions, let one of us know so we can add you.

+We recommend cloning the project rather than forking it, but if you prefer to fork feel free!

+Once you have a local copy of the project, move into the `dev` branch (`git checkout dev`) and install dependencies (e.g. `npm install`).

 ## Tasks